ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 that describes the relationship of a set of individual CPEs (symbols), which would later be converted by the build system into the CPE AL definition in the XCCDF document.

+#### Package CPEs

+Package CPEs are used to define rule applicability based on presence of a package or of a specific version of the package.

+The `package` platform is defined in `shared/applicability/package.yml`.
+To add a new package-based CPE, simply create a new entry in this file.
+The platform is using the `platform_package` template which is defined in `shared/templates/platform_package`.

+The package platform supports version checking.
+That allows you to define a platform for specific version.
+For example, to make a rule applicable only on systems with `systemd` newer than version 250, add the following to the `rule.yml`:

+    platform: package[systemd]>250

+We recommend to use sharp inequality (`>` and `<` instead of `>=` and `<=`), otherwise you would have to use distribution specific versions in rules eg. `251.10-588.el9`.

+In general, we can use standard RPM or DEB package versions in these expressions.
+There are some exceptions where the behavior of OVAL check isn't consistent with Ansible and Bash behavior.
+- Epoch isn't supported.
+- Release part overrides the distribution part in the Bash conditionals therefore we don't recommend using distribution-specific versions.

 ## Tests (ctest)

 ComplianceAsCode uses ctest to orchestrate testing upstream.
 To run the